olilen/EOCat/README.md

 brew install mongodb
 ```

-4. change dir to the root directory of EOCat (where this INSTALL file is located)
+4. change dir to the root directory of EOCat
 ```
 cd <eocat dir>
 ```